top of page

 THE PROJECT

 Our community was devastated by Hurricane IAN.
-Much more of our history disappeared.
+Much more of our history has disappeared.
 It is more important than ever that we saved some history.
+We took a year off to help shrimpers get their boats in the water.
+We raise over $14K for Shrimp boat owners to return boats to the water.

-Since becoming incorporated in 2017, Restore Fort Myers Beach Arches, Inc, has raised over $90,000.
-With this funding we raised awareness, We recovered the stones from 40 years of over growth, had the original stone 3D imaged by archaeologist at USF IDEX, and created a complete engineering package with the assistance of LCM Engineering, PLLC.
+Since becoming incorporated in 2017, Restore Fort Myers Beach Arches, Inc., had raised over $90,000.
+With this funding, we raised awareness, recovered the stones from 40 years of overgrowth, had the original stone 3D imaged by an archaeologist at USF IDEX, and created a complete engineering package with the assistance of LCM Engineering, PLLC.
 We have placed our 1st etched brick orders.
-We are feverishly fundraising trying to raise $90K+ needed to finish construction, get the stones cut, pay for the signs, for the Commemorative Arch.
+We are feverishly fundraising, trying to raise $ 90K plus needed to finish construction, get the stones cut, pay for the signs, and the Commemorative Arch.

 On February 1st, 2021 during a town hall meeting of the Fort Myers Beach Town Council, the council vote unanimously to support a single Arch in Bowditch Park.
 A tribute Arch using historic materials.

-On December 3rd 2020 during the Planning Meeting of the Fort Myers Beach Town Council, Councilmen Jim Atterholt led the council towards a motion to "Move Forward In Restoring The Fort Myers Beach Arches".
-Since that meeting Jim Atterholt identified two locations for the Arches on Lee County property in Fort Myer Beach.
+On December 3rd 2020, during the Planning Meeting of the Fort Myers Beach Town Council, Councilman Jim Atterholt led the council towards a motion to "Move Forward In Restoring The Fort Myers Beach Arches".
+Since that meeting, Jim Atterholt identified two locations for the Arches on Lee County property in Fort Myers Beach.
 Lee County Chose Bowditch Point Regional Park.
-The county is being led by Deputy County Manager Dave Harner in developing location, drawings and scaling to be approved by our group doing the funding.
+The county is being led by Deputy County Manager Dave Harner in developing the location, drawings, and scaling to be approved by our group doing the funding.
 WE NEED YOUR HELP!

 I don't think anyone in the community thought they were actually going to be destroyed.
 When it happened, people in tears were picking up the pieces to take home in remembrance.
 We want them to add these pieces to a new Arch.
 They will be given the opportunity to set these stones.